OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6103.rst

 - `Fix reset backup failed after restore individual disk on the VM <https://github.com/OpenNebula/one/issues/6741>`__.
 - `Fix SPARSE attribute ignored on resize operation <https://github.com/OpenNebula/one/issues/6583>`__.
 - `Fix incorrect error message when registering a non-existing or non-accessible image file <https://github.com/OpenNebula/one/issues/2109>`__.
+- `Fix Issues with Host template on onehost CLI tool <https://github.com/OpenNebula/one/issues/6790>`__.

 The following issues have been solved in the Sunstone Web UI: